Last updated: January 23, 2014

 Fines: $100 (first offense), then $200, then $300.
 Three points against the driver’s license on the third and subsequent convictions.

-House Bill 305: Would prohibit driving while using “a wearable computer with head mounted display” (as in Google glasses).
+House Bill 3057: Would prohibit driving while using “a wearable computer with head mounted display” (as in Google Glass).
 Fines same as texting/handheld cell phones: $100 (first offense), then $200 (second) and $300 plus 3 points (third).
 Would be a modification to existing distracted driving law.
+Refiled (with same number) from 2013.
 (Howell)

 Full enforcement is in effect for violators of the state’s distracted driving laws, but House Minority leader Tim Armstead worries about “a lot of ambiguities in the law.
 We have to see how it plays out and is enforced, Armstead, R-Kanawha, told the Register-Herald.